supermarsx/whoisdigger/readme.md

 ## Settings

 Whoisdigger uses a settings file that rules how the application behaves overall, this can be achieved by either using the preload settings file or change the `appsettings.ts` inside `js`.

+### Theme

+The options screen provides a **Follow system theme** toggle.
+When enabled the application automatically switches between dark and light modes according to your operating system preference.
+This behaviour is controlled by the `theme.followSystem` setting which can be set to `true` or `false` in the configuration file.

+### User interface

+Enable **Confirm before exiting** to receive a prompt before Whoisdigger closes.
+Toggle this option in the interface or set `ui.confirmExit` in the configuration file.

 ### Assumptions